Mac Mail Stopped Working? Fix iCloud, SMTP & Sync Issues Fast (2026 Guide)

 Try this checklist:

-Re-authenticate with your email password
+Re-authenticate with your email password.

-Update Mail app (via Software Update)
+Update Mail app (via Software Update).

-Check for VPN/firewall interference
+Check for VPN/firewall interference.

-Re-add the mail account entirely
+Re-add the mail account entirely.

 Tip: Restarting your WiFi router can also help.